BBC One: Contemporary programming

 Excluding sporting events and news coverage, the top five most watched programmes at their peak viewing points (according to BARB) were:

 With a mission to provide programmes for all licence-fee payers, it has sport, news, current affairs, and documentaries.
 It has historically broadcast children's programmes (now taken from CBBC and CBeebies).
 The channel remains one of the principal television channels in the United Kingdom and provides 2,508 annual hours of news and weather, 1,880 hours of factual and learning, 1,036 hours of drama, 672 hours of children's, 670 hours of sport, 654 hours of film, 433 hours of entertainment, 159 hours of current affairs, 92 hours of religion and 82 hours of music and arts.

 Since 1990, the BBC has had to commission output from other domestic suppliers.
 Although the statutory target remains 25% for independent production companies to contribute programming for BBC One, 33% of output was made by them in 2010–11.
 The quota of original programming in peak times is set at 90%; however, 100% of peak programming was original in 2010–11.
 Over the whole day, the total for the same year was 89%, against a quota of 70%.

-2,508 annual hours of news and weather (293 in peak, 1,049 of BBC News simulcasts) are provided by regular news programmes The Briefing, BBC Breakfast, the BBC News at Nine, BBC News at One, BBC News at Six and the BBC News at Ten each including BBC regional news programmes.
+2,508 annual hours of news and weather (293 in peak, 1,049 of BBC News simulcasts) are provided by regular news programmes BBC News, BBC Business Today, BBC Newsday, Sportsday, BBC Breakfast, the BBC News at One, BBC News at Six and the BBC News at Ten each including BBC regional news programmes.
 All three main news bulletins have a lead over their rival programmes on ITV and other terrestrial or cable channels.
 During the weekend period, three separate bulletins around these three time periods are broadcast and vary in length from 10 to 25 minutes.
-BBC One has broadcast overnight simulcasts from the BBC News Channel (which itself is simulcasting with BBC World News) since 1997; the latter in turn simulcasts the majority of all regular BBC One bulletins.
+BBC One has broadcast overnight simulcasts from the BBC News Channel since 1997; the latter in turn simulcasts the majority of all regular BBC One bulletins.
 When BBC One is broadcasting a BBC News special, it hands some of its daytime programming to BBC Two.

 Each year 159 hours of current affairs programmes are broadcast on BBC One, including Panorama and Watchdog.
 Politics is also covered, with programmes including Question Time and This Week shown.
 Crimewatch, a programme appealing for help in unsolved crimes, is broadcast monthly.